ntfshard/fxrqproxy/README.md

 fxrqproxy
 =========

 Simple ruby proxy server.
-You can use it to change requests and responses
+You can use it to change requests and responses on the fly.